© 2020 Baptist Health. All Rights Reserved.

 True or false: People with Down syndrome often have other health conditions too.

 True.
 Children with Down syndrome often are born with heart defects, some of which require surgical correction.
-Other common health conditions can include vision and hearing problems, thyroid deficiency, frequent ear and respiratory infections, and an increased risk for Alzheimer's disease.
+Other common health conditions can include vision and hearing problems, thyroid deficiency, frequent infections, and sleep disorders.

 Giving a child with Down syndrome the extra care he or she needs to be as healthy and active as possible can start on day one.
 Find out what you can do to help your child reach his or her full potential.